Jim Churchill: Biography

 Jim Churchill was born in Manhattan, New York in 1863.
 He was raised on Forty-Ninth Street, just "two steps off Broadway", and left elementary school at 4th grade to go to work.
 At age 21, he joined the New York City Police Department and was assigned to Chinatown where he remained for the next 20 years.
 Many of his most memorable stories came from his adventures he had as a patrolman.
 He retired at the rank of police captain around 1904 and, at the suggestion of friends and family, eventually entered the restaurant business.

 He opened his first restaurant on Broadway which became an immediate success, despite his worries.
-His menu of chops, potatoes and ice cold beer attracted very large crowds and soon found his establishment to small to accommodate his customers.
+His menu of chops, potatoes and ice cold beer attracted very large crowds and soon found his establishment too small to accommodate his customers.
 He sold his shop and bought a bigger place of Forty-Sixth Street, which seated 350 people, but this too proved too small and he eventually opened "Churchill's" in 1909.
 His establishment, built near his childhood home on Forty-Ninth Street, was built to seat 1,200 people and housed a French kitchen, top gourmet chefs and 300 employees.
 The restaurant-cabaret club quickly became not only famous in New York but also known throughout the country and internationally.
 It was a common occurrence that customers would have to wait in long lines simply to enter the restaurant.
 He later recalled that he spent $50,000 a year advertising a $250,000 business.